Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ./deploy/package.sh <environmentCode> <pipelineName>
 ```

-Once the above step completes, a zip file is generated.
-Upload the generated zip files to your Synapse Studio by following the steps below:

-1. Open the Synapse Studio
-2. Switch to Integrate tab on the left
-3. At the top of the left pane, click on the "+" dropdown and select "Import from pipeline template"
-4. When prompted to select a file, pick the zip file generated in the previous step
-5. Pipelines and its dependencies are imported to the Synapse Studio.
-Validate the components being imported for any errors
-6. Click "Publish all" and wait for the imported components to be published
-NOTE: You may run into this error during import "Invalid template, please check the template file".
-It is a known issue that we are working on with the product team.
-In the interim, we suggest importing from Git Repository as described below.
 ## Importing from Git Repository

+Unzip the contents of the ZIP file generate by running the `package.sh` or `setup.sh` with pipelineName and use the contents to load them to your repository.

+A few things to consider prior to integration of Git / GitHub Repository with Synapse Studio:

+* Do not bring the files from [workflow folder](../src/workflow) directly into your repository that you will use to integrate with Synapse Studio.
+You will need to run `package.sh` or `setup.sh` to replace placeholders in one or more files before checking-in the files to your repository to be used with the Synapse Studio.
+* You can either create a new repository or use a forked version of the [Azure Orbital Analytics Sample](https://github.com/Azure/Azure-Orbital-Analytics-Samples) repository.
+If you use a new repository, use the Unzipped contents of the ZIP file to load into your new repository.
+If you use forked version of the [Azure Orbital Analytics Sample](https://github.com/Azure/Azure-Orbital-Analytics-Samples) repository, overwrite the contents of [Custom vision model v2 workflow folder](../src/workflow/custom-vision-model-v2) or [custom vision model workflow folder](../src/workflow/custom-vision-model) (depending on the pipeline being imported) with the Unzipped contents.

-Another way to get import pipeline into the Synape Studio is through Source Control repository like GitHub or Azure DevOps repository.
-Refer to the document on [Source Control](https://docs.microsoft.com/azure/synapse-analytics/cicd/source-control) to learn about Git Integration for Azure Synapse Analytics and how to setup.
+To import pipeline into the Synape Studio is through Source Control repository like GitHub or Azure DevOps repository, refer to the document on [Source Control](https://docs.microsoft.com/azure/synapse-analytics/cicd/source-control) to learn about Git Integration for Azure Synapse Analytics and how to setup.

+**Note**: Once the Synapse Studio is linked to your repository, make sure you publish all the components.
+Failure to publish the components imported by linked Synapse Studio to Github / ADO repository, will result in errors when running the pipeline.

 ## Verifying infrastructure resources